mne-tools/mne-python/doc/install/contributing.rst

 where ``0000`` must be replaced with the respective GitHub pull request (PR) number.

-Somtimes, changes that shall appear as a single changelog entry are spread out across multiple PRs.
+Sometimes, changes that shall appear as a single changelog entry are spread out across multiple PRs.
 In this case, simply name all relevant PRs, separated by
 commas: